Sindri-Labs/sindri-resources/reference_code/verifiers/circom/solidity/README.md

 ## Installation & Authorization

+**This walkthrough assumes you have Node v18 or later and python v3.10 or later.**

 In order to build the solidity code generator and other helpful utilities (converting Sindri API return data into solidity compatible calldata), you'll need to install dependencies and build:
 ```
 npm install